 You can practice making the triangle with a dead yoyo if you’re finding it hard to master.
 That’s the most challenging part of the trick, so once you have that down you’re good to go.

 Once you’ve mastered the breakaway, its fun to try the pinwheel.
-For the pinwheel, you start by throwing a breakaway, but you use your finger to catch the string as it’s coming up on the end of the semi-circle.
+For the pinwheel, you start by throwing a breakaway, but you use your finger to catch the string as it’s coming up at the end of the semi-circle.
 Then you’ll use that finger to swing the yoyo in a circle three times, release and return it to your hand.

 If you can throw an around the world, you can throw a time warp.
-It starts with an around the world.
+It starts around the world.
 Then, you whip your hand back to swing the yoyo in the opposite direction before catching it.